Not sure if electronics protection is worth it? See the true cost of replacing your devices versus how much you can save with a protection plan.

 So you just bought the latest [insert fancy electronic name here], and you know that it comes with a warranty.
-But you’ve also heard it’s smart to get an insurance plan to cover all your devices.
+But you’ve also heard it’s smart to get an additional protection plan to cover all your devices — and bases.
 Aren’t they the same?

-The short answer is no. Insurance may cover things that a warranty won’t.
-Let’s break down insurance and warranties to get a better idea of both — and which may be the best option for you.
+The short answer is no. Protection plans may cover things that a warranty won’t.
+Let’s break down the different types of protection plans and warranties to get a better idea of both — and which one may be the best option for you.

-What’s the difference between a warranty and insurance?
+What’s the difference between a warranty and a protection plan?

 Warranties generally come with your purchase.

-Say you have a one-year warranty on your oven and it suddenly stops working at the nine-month mark.
-With a warranty, you can call your manufacturer and, depending on the terms, your item will be repaired or, in some cases, replaced at no additional charge to you.
+Say you have a one-year warranty or extended warranty on your oven and it suddenly stops working at the nine-month mark.
+With a warranty, you can call your warranty company and, depending on the terms, your item will be repaired or, in some cases, replaced at no additional charge to you.

-Insurance can be added on to further protect your device.
+Protection plans can be added on to further protect your belongings.

-Insurance is usually supplemental and something you purchase to add to your level of protection or provide protection if you made your purchase without a warranty or with a limited warranty.
+In terms of your personal property and electronics, protection plans are supplemental and something you purchase to add to your desired level of protection, or provide protection if you made your purchase without a warranty or with a limited warranty.

 Both are ways to protect your valuables.
 Both options are great if you want the peace of mind of additional protection.
-Depending on the kind of protection you want for your valuable, a warranty or insurance (or both) may be right for you.
+Depending on the kind of protection you want for your valuable — either for accidental damage or a manufacturer defect — a warranty or protection plan (or both) may be right for you.
 The level of protection will also depend on the kind of asset you want to protect.

-It is possible to cover your major appliances and expensive electronics both in and out of their original warranties.
-Shop around, ask questions, and do your research to determine which type of coverage will work the best for your needs.
-And save you the most should the unexpected happen.
+It is possible to cover your personal property and expensive electronics both in and out of their original warranties.
+Shop around, ask questions, and do your research to determine which type of coverage or protection plan will work the best for your needs — and save you the most should the unexpected happen.